Computer & Information Security Research Repository

 We are not Academia.edu.
 We wish we’d been first, but we’re grateful for the lessons learned.
 CISRR is a project of the Gamayun Corp., an IRS 501(c)(3) public charity.
 There is no VC money behind this project (and the corresponding expectations).
-At this point we rely on volunteers and donations (and some self-funding).
+At this point we rely on volunteers and donations.

 Starting anything new and sufficiently different is a scary and challenging experience.
 No one can do it alone and stay healthy (or sane).
 To succeed, CISRR needs help from a wide variety of people: researchers, engineers, librarians, editors, security practitioners, and of course donors.
 If you’re interested in lending a hand, and getting in on the ground floor, please drop a line to Support.